If you are in crisis or thinking about harming yourself, call or text 988 right now. You deserve help today.

 Where to start

 If you have been carrying depression for a while, you already know it is exhausting.
 Maybe you have tried a pill or two.
-Maybe you feel a little better but not you again.
-This site exists to explain, in normal human language, what is actually going on and what you can do next - written for real people in the St. Louis area, not for doctors.
+Maybe you feel a little better, but not you again.

+This site exists to explain, in normal human language, what is actually going on and what you can do next.
 We are an independent editorial team, not a clinic.
-We keep things honest: no cure claims, no miracle promises, just clear information and encouragement to reach out to people who can help.
+We keep things honest: no cure claims, no miracle promises, just clear information and a nudge to reach out to the people who can help.

 Pick whatever sounds most like your week.